kyon317/kyon317/README.md

 ## Hi there 👋
-🌱 I'm currently pursuing Master of Visual Computing in SFU.
+🌱 I'm currently pursuing a Master of Visual Computing in SFU.

 📚 Studying Deep learning, Computer Vision, Image Segmentation and 3D Reconstruction.